IGITUGraz/L2L/doc/ltl.dataprocessing.rst

 Data Processing Utility Functions
 =================================

-The following Utility funtions make the following assumptions regarding the storage of data in the trajectory.
+The following Utility functions make the following assumptions regarding the storage of data in the trajectory.

 1. All the results for each run data is stored under ``'$set.$'``.
 To clarify, it